 - the difficulty of collecting and integrating personal data

 On this point, we can only agree with Gartner.
 What we observe with our customers is indeed a great difficulty to integrate the data.
 The lack of a solid foundation and in particular the absence of a single client repository (CRU) leads many companies to attempt the impossible: reconciling disparate databases.
 This leads to costs for the development of specific systems that are difficult to maintain.
-This is why we have been advocating for several years the use of first-party data only — a position we defended once again at the annual BAM conference (see our presentation below and read the detailed position paper we have published on the occasion of the BAM congress).
+This is why we have been advocating for several years the use of first-party data only — a position we defended once again at the annual BAM conference (read the detailed position paper we have published on the occasion of the BAM congress).

 Instead of stubbornly collecting and integrating weak quality data (remember the adage “shit in, shit out”), dare to start from scratch.
 And above all, make sure you put in place the following four principles to develop the trust of your clients/users to collect more data: